mturk/cygwrun/README.md

 ## Command line arguments

-Arguments passed to program are converted to windows format.
+All arguments passed to `PROGRAM` are converted to windows format.
-However unlike environment variables, they cannot have multiple paths.

-If argument is not a path, or it starts with `--` followed by valid variable name and equal `=` character, data after the equal character will be translated to windows path.
+If argument is not a path, or it starts with `--`, and then followed by valid variable name and equal `=` character, data after the equal character will be translated to windows path.
 If translation fails, the original argument will be preserved.